EQWorks/common/git.md

 ## On Reviewing

 Try to set aside some quality time as a routine to proactively review others' pull/merge requests, as thoroughly as your bandwidth allows.
-If there's no time, and/or no willingness, do not just cast approval without reviewing.
+If there's no time, and/or no willingness, do not just cast approve without reviewing.
+For GitHub repositories, this is the perfect time to make good use of [GitHub's notifcation with a `review-requested` filter](https://github.com/notifications?query=reason%3Areview-requested).

 Actively self-review and monitor your own pull/merge requests -- be on the lookout for potential conflicts after other requests have been merged.